NLnetLabs/rpki-doc/source/rpki/securing-bgp.rst

 prefix, a maximum length, and an origin AS number.
 This object is referred to as validated ROA payload (VRP).

-When comparing VRPs to route announcements seen in BGP, `RFC 6811
-<https://tools.ietf.org/html/rfc6811>`_ describes their possible statuses, which
+When comparing VRPs to route announcements seen in BGP, :rfc-reference:`6811` describes their possible statuses, which are:
-are:

 Valid
    The route announcement is covered by at least one VRP.
 The term *covered* means that